New Construction vs. Resale in Mission, TX: Which Is Right for You?

 Pros

-• Established neighborhoods: Mature trees, finished amenities, settled traffic patterns, and proximity to local favorites.
+• Established areas: Mature trees, settled traffic, closer to local spots.

-• Known costs: Existing tax assessments and utility histories help you budget more accurately.
+• Known costs: Existing tax assessments and utility history help you budget.

 Cons